GSA/federal-website-directory/README.md

 ## Context for Pilot Program Participants

-Prior to launching this process for all agencies, select agencies have agreed to participate in a pilot program for it.
+Prior to launching a public website inventory process for all agencies, select agencies have agreed to participate in a pilot program for a potential version of it.
 The goals of this pilot program are to gather feedback on:
 - The instructions on GitHub for how to update and upload files containing agency websites and their organizational owners;
 - The reports on Github that help agencies identify websites to potentially add or remove from their list, and that help agencies understand which websites have problems that prevent successful scanning;
 - The process to update and upload files to the agency's principal website;